-Principal Kathi Vidal (formerly Kathi Lutton) leads and tries high-profile, high-stakes, high-tech patent litigation in a myriad of technologies, including semiconductor technology, telecommunications, circuits and systems, computer technology, software, and Internet applications.
+Principal Kathi Vidal leads and tries high-profile, high-stakes, high-tech patent litigation in a myriad of technologies, including semiconductor technology, telecommunications, circuits and systems, computer technology, software, and Internet applications.
 She advises clients ranging from Fortune 100 companies to start-ups on their portfolios, patent protection, patent enforcement, patent defensive efforts, patent prosecution, and other intellectual property matters.
 She protects innovative companies who are wrongfully accused of patent infringement.
-Where the other side is reasonable and honest about their case, Ms. Vidal can often reach an agreement short of trial and often very early in the case.
 Inside and outside of the courtroom, Ms. Vidal is often called upon as an expert on case strategy and hot topics in the law.

 Ms. Vidal served for four years in firm management (2007-2011), leading the firm’s litigation group (60% of the firm) and separately serving on the firm’s Management Committee.
 She led the firm’s largest practice group of 270 lawyers in 11 offices worldwide.
 Ms. Vidal maintained Fish & Richardson’s position as one of the top patent litigation firms in the world.
 She also led Fish’s commercial litigation group, which tries some of the most high profile cases in the country including the 9/11 litigation.

-Ms. Vidal has received numerous accolades for her work, including being inducted as a 2012 Fellow by Litigation Counsel of America, a trial lawyer honorary society which represents the top less than one half of one percent of American litigators, named by The Recorder as one of 2012’s Women Leaders in Law, being listed in Chambers USA for her leadership in her practice area since 2015, recognized as a Northern California Super Lawyer since 2009, listed as one California’s Top 100 Lawyers of 2008 by the Daily Journal, and listed on the Daily Journal’s list of 50 Leading Intellectual Property Litigators in California (2008) and the Daily Journal’s list of the 75 Leading Intellectual Property Litigators in California (2009 & 2010).
+Ms. Vidal has received numerous accolades for her work, including being listed in the 2017 edition of The Best Lawyers in America©, named to the Who’s Who Legal list for Patents in 2016, named to the IAM Patent 1000: The World’s Leading Patent Professional list in 2016, inducted as a 2012 Fellow by Litigation Counsel of America, a trial lawyer honorary society which represents the top less than one half of one percent of American litigators, named by The Recorder as one of 2012’s Women Leaders in Law, being listed in Chambers USA for her leadership in her practice area since 2012, recognized as a Northern California Super Lawyer since 2009, listed as one California’s Top 100 Lawyers of 2008 by the Daily Journal, and listed on the Daily Journal’s list of 50 Leading Intellectual Property Litigators in California (2008) and the Daily Journal’s list of the 75 Leading Intellectual Property Litigators in California (2009 & 2010).
 Ms. Vidal was recently recognized by Benchmark Litigation, who named her to the third edition of their Top 250 Women in Litigation list, and honored by San Francisco Magazine as one of their Top Women Attorneys of Northern California for 2014.
 Ms. Vidal was also recognized by the Daily Journal in 2007, 2008 and 2009 as one of the Top Women Litigators in the State of California, won the 2007 Women of Distinction Award in the “Law” category, presented by the Silicon Valley/San Jose Business Journal, was distinguished as one of the “Forty under Forty People to Watch” in Silicon Valley by the Silicon Valley/San Jose Business Journal, was recognized by the Silicon Valley/San Jose Business Journal as a Woman of Influence in Silicon Valley (2008), and was recognized by the San Francisco Business Times as one of the Most Influential Women in the Bay Area (2008) and since 2008 has been named ‘Forever Influential’.
 Ms. Vidal was also one of five 2008 Legal Momentum Women of Achievement Honorees and was ranked in the Chambers 2008 Guide for America’s Leading Lawyers for Business as a Leader in Intellectual Property.
 Ms. Vidal served on the Board of Directors of the Federal Circuit Bar Association from 2008-2011.
-Ms. Vidal is currently a member of the Northern District of California Patent Instructions and Rules Committee.
+Ms. Vidal served as a member of the Northern District of California Patent Instructions and Rules Committee from 2012-2016.

 Ms. Vidal started her career as an electrical engineer.
 She worked for five years as a systems and software design engineer with General Electric, where she graduated from the prestigious Edison Engineering Program and designed one of the first leading edge expert systems (neural networks, fuzzy logic) for aircraft.
 Through the rotational management program, Ms. Vidal designed aircraft control systems which are currently employed on military aircraft.
 She also led design teams in a number of departments (software design, systems design, hardware design, research & development, manufacturing) that gave her broad exposure to industry and technologies.
 Ms. Vidal was a member of the IEEE (Institute of Electrical and Electronics Engineers) and won their North East Regional Design Contest when she was in school (designing a “smart” basketball system).
 Ms. Vidal can read and fully understand source code, schematics and technical materials and explains concepts clearly to courts and juries.
 Ms. Vidal’s technical background includes a solid background in mathematical physics and programming, combined with a bachelors and masters in electrical engineering.